RealDeuce/bfrd-obsidian/Monsters/Monsters/Wereboar.md

   - name: Challenging Snort (Boar or Hybrid Form Only).
     desc: "The wereboar snorts and stomps its feet at a creature it can see within 30 feet of it.
 The target must succeed on a DC 13 WIS save or be [[../../Conditions/Frightened|frightened]] until the end of its next turn and have disadvantage on the next save it makes against being knocked prone by the wereboar."
   - name: Change Shape.
-    desc: "The wereboar transforms into a Medum or Large boar, a Medium boar-humanoid hybrid, or back into its true form, which is Humanoid.
+    desc: "The wereboar transforms into a Medium or Large boar, a Medium boar-humanoid hybrid, or back into its true form, which is Humanoid.
 Its statistics, other than its size, speed, and AC, are the same in each form.
 Any equipment it is wearing or carrying isn’t transformed.
 It reverts to its true form if it dies."
 resistant: bludgeoning, piercing, and slashing damage from nonmagical attacks
 traits:
   - name: Charge (Boar or Hybrid Form Only).